chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-009-votan-v5000-epson-speech-plus.md

 + This episode is available on the [Internet Archive](https://archive.org/details/SpeechSy1984), which provides a date of April 9, 1984.
 + There was a *lot* of Herb Lechner in this episode, as he also presented a number of interstitial segments from the *Computer Chronicles Telecourse*.
 + Lechner mentioned his car talking to him.
-David Murray's video discussed this feature of early 1980s cars, which basically involved using a small phonograph to play short, prerecorded messages.
+Some early 1980s cars could do this, but the technology did not involve any speech synthesis; rather, there was a small phonograph in the dashboard that played short, prerecorded messages.
 + We will see Carl Berney again in at least one future *Chronicles* episode.
 + The Epson HX-20 used for the CallText demonstration was itself a noteworthy device.
 It was widely considered the "first laptop computer."
 A Japanese import introduced to North America in late 1982, the HX-20 came with 16 kilobytes of onboard RAM (expandable to 32 KB), a 4-line LCD display, and two 8-bit Hitachi 6301 microprocessors that combined to provide basic 16-bit functionality.
 The machine also had a built-in dot matrix printer.
 + A sign of the pre-Internet age: Stewart Cheifet and other participants kept calling it "electronic mail" rather than "e-mail."